Sumida Hokusai Museum in Photos

 Rainstorm beneath the summit.

 The permanent and temporary exhibits are on the fourth floor, but the latter is also on the third.
-So if you buy both tickets, you must go up and down some stairs.
+Buy both tickets and you must go up and down stairs!

 Sarumaru Dayu ukiyoe